wolfgramml/NBA-Simulator/README.md

   - [ ] Trades
   - [ ] Salaries / Salary Cap
 - [ ] All star game / all star weekend

+## Already Implemented
+<p>These features have already been implemented:</p>

+- Created txt files for each team and added all necessary info about the team
+- Parsed txt files to get info about the team and create Team objects
+- Created matchups for each team
+- Added all players' names to associated team's txt file